Question30/labWalkthroughs/dataCollectionsLab/README.md

 #### Task 1.
 Remove the last element from the sorted array.

-- Using array.pop we can remove the last element in an array
+- Using [Array.pop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop) we can remove the last element in an array

 ```javascript
 objCsv.pop();